nathanlem1/GM-PHD-Tracker/README.md

 Please look into the code for more details, particularly `config.yaml` for parameters setting.

+You can also use the official MOTChallenge evaluation code from [TrackEval](https://github.com/JonathonLuiten/TrackEval) to evaluate the MOT16, MOT17, MOT20 or HiEve train datasets.

 ## Citation

 If you use this code for your research, please cite our paper.